How to Play George Harrison's "Give Me Love (Give Me Peace on Earth)," Avett Brothers Style

 The vocal is in a common range and sung plaintively, so the average singer shouldn’t have to work hard to get this one across.
 Anyone with a significantly higher or lower vocal range can simply move the capo up or down a fret or three.

 Getting fancy with embellishment can easily detract from the direct lyrical message, so take it easy.
-If a buddy can play electric slide guitar to cover the lyrical leads Harrison places in the second half of the second pass and again at the very end, all the better.
+If a buddy can play slide with an electric guitar to cover the lyrical leads Harrison places in the second half of the second pass and again at the very end, all the better.

-Perform “Give Me Love (Give Me Peace on Earth)” with and for your family and friends this winter, and they’ll surely appreciate sharing in the love.
-Let’s all hope, pray, and work to increase peace in 2021!
+Perform “Give Me Love (Give Me Peace on Earth)” with and for your family and friends this summer and they’ll surely appreciate sharing in the love.
+Let’s all hope, pray, and work to increase the peace in 2023!

 Jimmy Leslie has been Frets editor since 2016.
 See many Guitar Player- and Frets-related videos on his YouTube channel, and learn about his acoustic/electric rock group at spirithustler.com.